Txnery/XYZ-Deadlock-Helper/README.md

 To use:
 - Download the latest stable version of XYZ Deadlock Helper
+- Download the build for the desired character from the repository (builds/)
+- Put it in the builds/ folder next to the exe file
 - Run the app
-- Choose a character
+- Choose a character and build
+- Copy ingame build ID
+- Search build in game
+- Start game
-- Run overlay
+- Run overlay when the timer is 0.1 in the match

+Keyboard shortcuts:
+- "B" - open/close shop
+- "ESC" - close shop
+- "END" - pause timer

 # Preview
 ...